falterfriday/blog/_posts/2016-04-16-Flashback.md

 <strong>High School:</strong>

-Back in high scool I designed a laughably basic site for a history class, complete with moving flag element.
+Back in high school I designed a laughably basic site for a history class, complete with moving flag element.
 Flash, maybe?
 No idea...

 But, alas, I didn't stick with it.
 I decided to go for a degree in chemical engineering, noting too tech related.